 Formatting affects ATS performance in two ways.
 First, poor formatting (multi-column layouts, tables, graphics) can cause parse failures that drop your score dramatically regardless of your content quality.
 Second, proper formatting ensures section detection works correctly, so your skills land in the skills field and your experience is matched against experience requirements.
 A well-formatted resume makes all other optimizations more effective.

 Yes.
-Tailored resumes consistently score 40 to 60% higher than generic versions for the same candidate.
+In the Resume Optimizer Pro 2026 dataset, untailored resumes average 47% match against a target job description, and tailored versions of the same resume average 81% (Resume Optimizer Pro internal data, 2026).
 The ATS evaluates your resume specifically against each job description, so the same resume can rank very differently across similar-sounding roles.
 The good news is that tailoring does not mean rewriting from scratch.
 For most applications, updating the summary, refreshing the skills section, and adding 2 to 3 targeted keywords in your most recent bullets is sufficient to move from a failing to a passing score.

 Upload your resume and paste the job description into Resume Optimizer Pro's free score checker.
 The tool analyzes your keyword match against that specific job in under 2 minutes, shows you exactly which required and preferred skills are missing, and provides specific recommendations for closing the gaps.
 You can check and improve your score before submitting, rather than guessing.